-The first step is to clean your cabinets.
-Cabinets can be prone to oils and greases from the kitchen, and it is essential to clean these off before painting.
-Use warm soapy water only, with no harsh chemicals that may react with the paint.
+- The first step is to clean your cabinets.
+Kitchen cabinets are subjected to oils and greases from cooking, which need to be cleaned off before painting.
+To clean them, use warm soapy water only, avoiding any harsh chemicals that may react with the paint.

-If the laminate you’re painting is really shiny, give it a quick sanding.
-The laminate Annie has used here is not too shiny and didn’t require any preparatory sanding.
-A light sanding ensures the paint has a textured surface it can adhere to.
+- If the laminate you’re painting is really shiny, give it a quick sanding.
+A light sanding ensures the paint has a textured surface to adhere to.

-Add a little water if the paint is too thick.
-Thinner coats will give better coverage.
-Just be sure to mix the water into the Chalk Paint® very thoroughly, otherwise you may notice unevenness in the finish after you apply Chalk Paint® Lacquer.
+- Add a little water to your chosen Chalk Paint® colour if the paint is too thick.
+Just be sure to mix the water into the Chalk Paint® very thoroughly.